AumitLeon/aumitleon.github.io/about.md

 ## Previously, I...

-🌾 Worked on the Grain Marketplace as a Software Engineer on the Grain Marketplace team @ Indigo Ag, helping to digitize a complex financial market that has long had many analog components.
+🌾 Worked as a Software Engineer on the Grain Marketplace team @ Indigo Ag, helping to digitize a complex financial market that has long had many analog components.

 🏗️ At Indigo, I helped build out a number of the key Bidding APIs as part of the Market+ offering.
 My work helped laid the technical foundation for Bidding functionality.